ramsaycarslaw/mt/README.md

 ```

 ### 10. functions
-Functions are most similar to python in thier declaration
+Functions are most similar to python in their declaration
 ```
 fn fib(n)
 {